skijit/notes/electronics/basics.md

     - means that ground is where electricity wants to be
     - on a multimeter, the black probe is the 'reference probe'
 - Ground on a circuit is typically a screw or screw hole
+- Circuit needs an earth ground or a floating ground to work
+    - Earth Ground
+        - for AC circuits (like in the home)
+        - uses the 3rd prong / wire
+    - Floating Ground
+        - Used in battery and low voltage applications where there is no risk of serious shock
+        - Serves as the 0V reference point
+        - Serves as the return path to the negative side of the power supply
+- Voltage is always measured with respect to the ground (0V)
+    - This is what is meant as the 'reference point'

 ## Rossman videos
 - [Playlist called 'guide to basic electronics: unprofessional edition](https://www.youtube.com/playlist?list=PLkVbIsAWN2ltOWmriIdOc5CtiZqUTH7GT)
     - pretty entertaining descriptions of electronics concepts
+- capacitors are typically connected to ground on one side, so that they can attract charge
+- AC is able to pass through capacitors, DC not
+    - The behavior is clearly complicated as capacitors also have leakiness and other characteristics
+- When looking at Ohm's Law scenarios, remember that Current is really just a function of the circuits resistance
+- Impedance (in addition to applying to AC) is often applied to the circuit as a whole, not individual components
+- speakers need AC.
+DC will fix them at one position and eventually blow the coil.
+- short to ground in motherboard repair often happens when one component goes bad, and becomes a 0 ohm load (essentially like a wire), and goes to ground (prematurely)
+- QUESTION: I wonder why if electricity seeks the path of least resistance as indicated by the circuit pathways or the E-field.
+If the E-Field is an inverse square law, maybe you could have a least resistance path that is just physically more distant than another path, and so the attraction was less.
+- inductor is like the opposite of a capacitor:
+    - good at passing DC but not AC
+    - resists quick changes in **current**
+- Compare:
+    - capacitors
+        - resist sudden changes in voltage
+        - store energy in the form of a static charge
+    - inductors
+        - resist sudden changes in current
+        - store energy in the form of a magnetic
+- inductor is a coil of wire, such that when current flows through it, it builds up a magnetic field which store the energy.
+    - when current stops flowing into an inductor, the magnetic field breaks down anad it will release the current
+    - it takes a certain amount of time to release all the current in an inductor
+- inductors have lots of applications including:
+    - Voltage boosting
+    - Lowpass filtering
+- transistors
+    - is a resistor insofar as it keeps voltage the same, but passes less current
+    - allow a small electrical current to control a much larger one
+    - there are high-power and low-power types depending on the application / input signals
+    - vacuum tubes used to be used for similar situations (but they were expensive, needed to be replaced, and very hot)
+    - FET Field effect transistor
+        - controlled by voltage, use almost no input current
+        - JFET, MosFET are types of FETs
+- pull up resistor
+    - data line is a communication line between two different circuits/component
+    - data line work by sending a current which is then interrupted (short to ground) at times (like morse code)
+        - maybe it's PWM?
+    -